SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_columns.rst

 *****************
 DESCRIBE COLUMNS
 *****************
-The ``DESCRIBE COLUMNS`` command lets you list information about all columns in an internal or external table.
+The ``DESCRIBE COLUMNS`` command lets you list information about columns in an internal or external table.

 Syntax
 ==========